ellenbuckley/ellenbuckley.github.io/_members/Kay.md

 ---
-name: Rose Malanga
+name: Kay Sivaraj
-image: images/rose
+image:
 role: Graduate Student

 ---

-Rose is a first-year Ph.D. student in the Buckley Lab.
-She holds a B.S. in Geological Sciences and Environmental Science from Tufts University, as well as an M.S. in Remote Sensing and Geospatial Sciences from Boston University.
-Rose hopes to use a combination of optical and SAR data to research ice shelves and mélange, especially relating to Antarctica.
+Kay is a PhD student with a special interest in Arctic remote sensing.
+She hails from Tamil Nadu, India, where she completed her Bachelor’s degree in Civil Engineering.
+She also holds a Master’s degree in Geology from Michigan Technological University.
+Her research interests are exploring optical and SAR remote sensing to improve the understanding of changing sea ice, glaciers, and ice islands.
+In her free time, she crochets cardigans, beanies, and watches horror movies.